 - Defense in depth: the protocol should continue to work as well as possible under a variety of possible security assumptions (network latency, fault count, the motivations of users etc.)

 - Full light-client verifiability: given some assumptions, a client verifying

 O(c)data should be able to gain indirect assurance that all of the data in the full system is available and valid, even under a 51% attack.

-In our very first note, we made the point that this way of thinking and solving problems always has to do with trade-offs.
+In our very first note, we made the point that our way of thinking and solving problems always has to do with trade-offs.
 The trade-off between complexity and functionality is a deep one and goes to the heart of the debate about whether we should be innovating on layer 1 or 2.
-The answer is "both", and you need to understand your own context in order to best decide where on the spectrum between your most optimal solution lies.
+The answer is "both", and you need to understand your own context in order to best decide where on the spectrum your most optimal solution lies.

 Vitalik calls this "functional escape velocity": we need layer 2 solutions to ensure simplicity and long-term stability by reducing the complexity of the consensus layer; and we need layer 1 innovation in order to ensure sufficiency.
 In practice, this means:

 - Quasi-Turing-complete and richly-stateful code execution, allowing robust L2 trust solutions.